 Peach cobbler can be stored unrefrigerated for up to 2 days, but I prefer to keep it in the refrigerator.
 Wrap it with plastic wrap or transfer it to an airtight container and it will keep for up to 3 days.

 Yes, peach cobbler can be baked in a standard 9x9 baking dish.
 If you are not baking in a skillet then mix the brown sugar, granulated sugar, cornstarch, and cinnamon in a small bowl before stirring into the peaches.
-Bake the sugar-coated peaches for 10 minutes before adding the cobbler dough, then bake an additional 25-30 minutes.
+Bake the sugar-coated peaches for 10 minutes before adding the cobbler dough, then bake for an additional 25-30 minutes.

 Cobblers are crisps are very similar!
 The only difference is in the topping.
 Cobbler has a cake or biscuit-like topping, or it may be topped with pie crust.
 A crisp topping is more of a streusel, with brown sugar and butter.
 Oats are often mixed into the topping.
 If you want to make a peach crisp, you can replace the apples in this apple crisp recipe for a delicious cast-iron skillet peach crisp!